HalkiasLab/HalkiasLab.github.io/_members/veronica.md

 As the first hire to the Halkias Lab, Veronica has worked on a broad range of projects, but is currently studying ways in which the fetal intestinal environment contributes to the maturation and regulation of protective T cell populations in utero.

-When she's not in lab you can find Veronica rollerskating in Golden Gate Park or baking cookies "
+When she's not in lab you can find Veronica rollerskating in Golden Gate Park or perfecting her chocolate chip cookie recipe "
 ---